CS-Swansea/Computer-Vision-and-Machine-Learning-Wiki/Programming Resources.md

 Python from Python.org comes with a package manager called PIP, used for installing and upgrading Python libraries and packages.
 PIP is run from the command line and is very simple to use.

+You may need to use `pip3` instead of `pip` if you have both Python 2.x and Python 3.x installed on your system.
+We need to install our packages for the correct version of Python that is installed!

 - To see all currently installed packages

   ```bash